All real living is meeting, all real meeting is tango

 To queer something is to reinterpret it, to question the traditional rules and patterns that currently exist.
 ‘Queer’ also explicitly references gender and sexuality, and hopefully speaks particularly to people who might feel excluded by tango’s more traditional gender roles.
 These meanings are both important in the context of Queer Tango.

-Queer Tango Edinburgh beginner/mixed classes are a space where anyone who might like to try tango can feel happy to explore roles and ways of dancing that open up the experience of this amazing dance.
+Queer Tango Edinburgh beginner/mixed classes are a space where anyone who might like to try tango can explore roles and ways of dancing that open up the experience of this amazing dance.

 It should be noted, if someone only wants to learn one role, to only interpret (follow) or to only suggest (lead), of course, they can do that.
-In the classes everyone will be invited to practice in both roles, but nobody has to dance in any way they don’t want to, not even in practice.
+In the classes everyone will be invited to learn all roles of the dance, but nobody has to dance in any way they don’t want to, not even in practice.
 It is common for people to prefer one role over the other, but some dancers do both more or less equally.
 Some people practice both roles but only dance one when dancing socially.
 The point is to open up choices not to enforce new limitations.

-Queer Tango is an international phenomenon – to find out more, a good place to start is The Queer Tango Project, where you can download their excellent book of essays, poems and artwork and visit their Queer Tango Image Archive.
+Queer Tango is an international phenomenon.
+Different queer tango communities are more radical than others, and have different emphases.
+In Edinburgh, we seem to be a bit more questioning than many other QT groups.
+At QTE, we want to change the culture in several ways, not simply to enable LGBTIA+ people to fit into a traditional environment.
+To find out more about queer tango in the world, a good place to start is The Queer Tango Project, where you can download their excellent book of essays, poems and artwork and visit their Queer Tango Image Archive.
 On youtube you can find video of Queer Tango events from all over the world, from Buenos Aires to Ottawa and from Berlin to St Petersburg.